brigadecore/blog/content/2022-05-19-leave-the-yaml-at-home.md

 We've heard from time to time that people aren't always so crazy about YAML -- and that's putting it nicely.
-I don't personally harbor such strong anti-YAML sentiment, but the critics are out there and as critics are wont to be, they're quite vocal.
+I don't personally harbor such strong anti-YAML sentiment, but the critics are out there, and as critics often are, they're quite vocal.
 If you dare to search for "yaml sucks" in your favorite search engine, you'll find a litany of criticism -- some of it valid.
 So we thought we'd better mention...
 Brigade involves a _minimal_ amount of YAML -- so little in